Integrate using Hosted Payment Page

 Overview

 Hosted Payment Page (HPP) is a ready-made Unzer hosted website containing your payment methods mix.
-When a customer clicks the Pay button in your online shop, they are redirected to the Hosted Payment Page.
+When a customer selects the Pay button in your online shop, they are redirected to the Hosted Payment Page.
 They can then make the payment using their desired option.
 After the payment is completed they are redirected back to your shop.

 Same as with the EPP, using Hosted Payment Page you can support multiple payment methods with one simple integration.
 The HPP is the easiest way to integrate with Unzer.